 A good indicator of the level of degradation in your concrete is a pH test.
-We use a digital pH meter, which instantly reads the pH in the concrete.
-If your concrete’s pH is between 9 and 11, you are in pretty good shape (and your concrete probably looks pretty good as well). pH between 7 and 9, and the concrete is starting to break down.
+We use a digital pH meter, which instantly reads the concrete’s pH.
+If your concrete’s pH is >between 9 and 11, you are in pretty good shape (and your concrete probably looks pretty good as well).
+If the pH is between 7 and 9, the concrete is starting to break down.
 You may notice some surface damage at this level – but not always. pH around 6, and you certainly have visible damage. pH readings below 6, and you have severely deteriorated concrete.
 If your pH reading is around 4, you will need to replace the concrete, for there is little left to hold it together.

 Another way to test the pH level is to take a core sample and spray it with Phenolphthalein.
 Phenolphthalein is a pH indicator that turns magenta when the pH is over 9.6.
 If the core turns completely magenta when sprayed, the pH is still in the safe range.
-If it does not change color, the pH is below the safe range in concrete.
-This test is a good test to see how close to the level of reinforcement carbonation has reached.
+If it does not change color, the pH is below the safe range for concrete.
+This test is a good one to see how close to the reinforcement carbonation has reached.

-CreteDefender penetrates and fill the pores and micro-cracks of concrete with a solution that forms a gel and hardens.
-The pH of this gel is roughly 11 – the same as the surrounding concrete.
-A part of this reaction creates alkali metal molecules in the concrete which raises and stabilizes the pH in the concrete and absorb carbon dioxide.
-The hardened gel prevents the intrusion of water, salts, acid, or other chemicals
+CreteDefender P2 penetrates and fill the pores and micro-cracks of concrete with a solution that forms a gel and hardens.
+The pH of this gel is roughly 11, the same as the surrounding concrete.
+This reaction also creates alkali metal molecules in the concrete, which raises and stabilizes the pH in the concrete, and the alkali metal molecules absorb carbon dioxide.
+The hardened gel prevents the intrusion of water, salts, acid, or other chemicals.

 We Have Products